 - processing customer payments

-- providing analytics about our services
+- providing analytics about our services to help us understand how the services are being used

 - providing sales and customer support